nmamano/nmamano-personal-site/blog/iterativetreetraversal/iterativetreetraversal.md

 * **Preorder:** root before children.
 As we will see, this is the simplest to implement.
 * **Inorder:** left child, then root, then right child.
 This traversal is most often used on *binary search trees* (BST).
 A BST is a rooted binary tree with the additional property that every node in the left subtree has a smaller value than the root, and every node in the right subtree has a larger value than the root.
 This traversal is called "inorder" because, when used on a BST, it will visit the nodes from smallest to largest.
 * **Postorder:** children before root.
-It comes up in problems where we have to aggreate information about the entire subtree rooted at each node.
+It comes up in problems where we have to aggregate information about the entire subtree rooted at each node.
 Classic examples are computing the size, the height, or the sum of values of the tree.

 ![Tree traversals](traversals.svg =50%x50%)